 When the chain runs at an angle, the chain plates rub against the teeth of the cassette cog and chainring.
 This creates friction which costs you energy.
 The chain itself also creates more friction when running at an angle because the plates rub against each other.

 There are two reasons that 1x drivetrains tend to run the chain at a greater angle on average than 2x drivetrains.
 First, the chain stays on the same chainring while stretching between the smallest and largest cassette cogs.
-While riding in these extreme gears, the chain will be running at a greater angle.
+While riding in these extreme gear ratios, the chain will be running at a greater angle.
 This creates friction and sometimes even grinding noises.
 There is no second chainring you can shift to to help straighten the chainline when using the smallest and largest gears.

 1x drivetrains also tend to use slightly wider cassettes.
 The cassette must be wider to accommodate the extra gears.
 Most 1x cassettes have 11 or 12 cogs as opposed to 9 or 10 with most 2x drivetrains.
 For example, a Shimano 9 speed cassette measures 36.5mm wide, and a 12 speed cassette measures 39.5mm.
 Because the cassette is wider, the chain will run at a more extreme angle when using the smallest and largest cogs.